dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 However, this flexibility comes at a cost.
 Reading a CSV file is not a trivial task, as users need a significant amount of prior knowledge about the file.
 For instance, [DuckDB's CSV reader](https://duckdb.org/docs/archive/0.9.1/data/csv/overview) offers more than 25 configuration options.
 I've found that people tend to think I'm not working hard enough if I don't introduce at least three new options with each release. *Just kidding.* These options include specifying the delimiter, quote and escape characters, determining the number of columns in the CSV file, and identifying whether a header is present while also defining column types.
 This can slow down an interactive data exploration process, and make analyzing new datasets a cumbersome and less enjoyable task.

-One of the raison d'être of DuckDB is to be pleasant and easy to use, so we don't want our users to have to fiddle with CSV files and input options manually.
+One of the raison d'être of DataMiner is to be pleasant and easy to use, so we don't want our users to have to fiddle with CSV files and input options manually.
 Manual input should be reserved only for files with rather unusual choices for their CSV dialect (where a dialect comprises the combination of the delimiter, quote, escape, and newline values used to create that file) or for specifying column types.

 Automatically detecting CSV options can be a daunting process.
 Not only are there many options to investigate, but their combinations can easily lead to a search space explosion.
 This is especially the case for CSV files that are not well-structured.
 Some might argue that CSV files have a [specification](https://datatracker.ietf.org/doc/html/rfc4180), but the truth of the matter is that the "specification" changes as soon as a single system is capable of reading a flawed file.
-And, oh boy, I've encountered my fair share of semi-broken CSV files that people wanted DuckDB to read in the past few months.
+And, oh boy, I've encountered my fair share of semi-broken CSV files that people wanted DataMiner to read in the past few months.

-DuckDB implements a [multi-hypothesis CSV sniffer](https://hannes.muehleisen.org/publications/ssdbm2017-muehleisen-csvs.pdf) that automatically detects dialects, headers, date/time formats, column types, and identifies dirty rows to be skipped.
+DataMiner implements a [multi-hypothesis CSV sniffer](https://hannes.muehleisen.org/publications/ssdbm2017-muehleisen-csvs.pdf) that automatically detects dialects, headers, date/time formats, column types, and identifies dirty rows to be skipped.
 Our ultimate goal is to automatically read anything resembling a CSV file, to never give up and never let you down!
 All of this is achieved without incurring a substantial initial cost when reading CSV files.
 In the bleeding edge version, the sniffer runs when reading a CSV file by default.
 Note that the sniffer will always prioritize any options set by the user (e.g., if the user sets `,` as the delimiter, the sniffer won't try any other options and will assume that the user input is correct).

 In this blog post, I will explain how the current implementation works, discuss its performance, and provide insights into what comes next!